Our Academic Coaches provide the following:

 - Evaluate personal interests and abilities leading to the discovery of realistic academic and professional goals.

-Advisors for Undeclared students are located in the Center for Academic Excellence (3rd Floor, Academic Classroom Building).
+Academic Coaching for Undeclared students is located in the Center for Academic Excellence (3rd Floor, Academic Classroom Building).
 If you are unsure of your Academic Coach's name, then stop by the Center for Academic Excellence Administrative Suite for assistance.

 If you have declared a major, a Faculty Advisor will be assigned to you through your major department.
 If you are having difficulty identifying, reaching or communicating with your Faculty Advisor, contact the department chairperson of your major.